 Above: Pa Dib Lang ป่าดิบแล้ง or Dry Evergreen Forest in Sakaerat Biosphere Reserve in Wang Nam Khiao District, Nakhon Ratchasima

-Talk about the one thing that tends to be widely underappreciated, taken all for granted, but yet so precious, then trees and forests come to my mind.
-When in urgent need of an escapade, a quick respite from it all, I’d just slip into a nearby park and suddenly feel restored – if not healed – and energized.
+Talk about the one thing that tends to be widely under-appreciated, taken all for granted, but yet so precious, then trees and forests come to my mind.
+When in urgent need of an escapade, a quick respite from it all, I’d just slip into a nearby park and suddenly feel restored – if not healed – and energised.
 Nature has a great ability to stir insight within me, reminding me of a mere mortal that I am, and steering me back to the right and worthwhile course of my life.

 Above: Pa Teng Rang (ป่าเต็งรัง) or Dry Dipterocarp Forest is a native forest of Nakhon Ratchasima.

 It’s been a grand year for forests in Thailand.
 Earlier in July, our Kaeng Krachan Forest Complex in our western sphere became the latest UNESCO Natural World Heritage.
 And then in September, Doi Chiang Dao in Chiang Mai was enlisted as another of our country’s UNESCO Biosphere Reserve.
 We are now having five biosphere reserves running from the north to the upper south of our country.